youngyangyang04/PowerVim/README.md

 ;gr             // Go back for ";gt"
-;tg             // Take tags file, make sure already install ctags ;y              // Copy content which selected by v to system clipboard ;l              // Enable syntastic checker dsfa;w
+;tg             // Take tags file, make sure already install ctags ;y              // Copy content which selected by v to system clipboard ;o              // Enable syntastic checker dsfa;w
 // It is useful when you have serval window because of tagbar or neadtree or split the window ;h/l/k/j        // Move to the left/right/top/bottom window accordingly